The medieval citadel Tower of David is a historical museum that tells the story of Jerusalem and holds light shows.

-Note: the official name is Night Experiences, but many people refer to it as Light Show.
+Note: the official name is Night Experiences, but many call it the Light Show.

 The night shows at the Tower of David envelop you in a multi-sensory experience that combines the past and the present using the most advanced technologies in the world.
 Powerful laser projectors accompanied by high-quality sound combine to create a magical moment.

-The night performances use the art technique of Trompe-l’ œil to create an illusion whereby the giant stones and structures of the citadel transform into images that surround the viewer in a singular sensory experience.
-Innovative techniques and a sophisticated computer system that operates 20 projectors, 10 video players, 14 computers and 14 speakers are joined by 10 kilometers of cable and two screening rooms.
+The night performances use the art technique of Trompe-l’ œil to create an illusion whereby the giant stones and structures of the Citadel transform into images that surround the viewer in a singular sensory experience.
+Innovative techniques and a sophisticated computer system that operates 20 projectors, ten video players, 14 computers, and 14 speakers are joined by 10 kilometers of cable and two screening rooms.

 The Night Spectacular and the KING DAVID show are for everyone – Israelis and tourists, families, speakers of all languages – and all lovers of Jerusalem!